Read letters from Bob and Keiko Butterfield

 Rev. Bob and Keiko Butterfield

-Bob and Keiko will next be in the USA, based in Naperville IL, April - October2013.
-Email them to extend an invitation to visit your congregation or organization.
+Bob and Keiko are periodically in the USA.
+Email them to learn about their schedule and extend an invitation to visit your congregation or organization.

 Download a prayer card that lifts up the Buterfields' work in Portugal